 But soon they returned to public attention, organising a number of high-profile protests under the banner of new spin-off groups such as Islam4UK and Muslims Against Crusades, which have also since been banned by the British government.
 By autumn 2010, when I began my field work, the activist network was back, stronger than ever.

-None of this means that al-Muhajiroun is destined to rise again, phoenix-like when Choudary is released from prison in October.
+None of this means that al-Muhajiroun is destined to rise again, phoenix-like after Choudary’s release from prison.
 Following the group’s ill-advised decision to embrace ISIS in the summer of 2014, which led to Choudary’s imprisonment, British authorities largely dismantled the network.
 To be sure, al-Muhajiroun’s own history shows it can rebuild.
 But today it is weaker than it was in 2008, before its first renaissance.

 Choudary, Rahman and other persistent activists will remain under close government surveillance following their release from prison, banned from using the internet and subjected to curfew.
 Without access to the internet, and the ability to meet with their supporters, they will find it harder to rebuild al-Muhajiroun in 2018 than they did in 2009.